-The troubleshooting procedure for the VT105 consists of two steps: 1) isolate to the base VT100 configuration and troubleshoot the terminal; and 2) perform the internal tests described for the VT105 in Chapter 6.
+The troubleshooting procedure for the VT105 consists of the following two steps.

+- 1. Isolate to the base VT100 configuration and troubleshoot the terminal. - 2.
+Perform the internal VT105 waveform generator tests described in Chapter 6.

-To isolate to the base VT100 disconnect the graphics interface cable from J2 on the VT100 controller board.
-Now perform the troubleshooting procedures outlined for the basic VT100 variations.
+To isolate to the base VT100, disconnect the graphics interface cable from J2 on the VT100 controller board.
+Now perform the troubleshooting procedures outlined for the basic VT100.

-To troubleshoot the VT105 graphics module reconnect the graphics interface cable to J2 on the VT100 controller board.
+To troubleshoot the VT105 graphics module, reconnect the graphics interface cable to J2 on the VT100 controller board.
 Perform the testing procedure outlined in Chapter 6.
 When performing the test sequence remember to type the sequence exactly as written.
 If an error appears retype the sequence to verify that there is an error and then replace the VT105 graphics board.